deanwampler/spark-scala-tutorial/tutorial/README.md

       CommandLineOptions.quiet)

     val argz   = options(args.toList)
-    val master = argz("master").toString
+    val master = argz("master")
     val quiet  = argz("quiet").toBoolean
-    val out    = argz("output-path").toString
+    val out    = argz("output-path")
 ```

 I won't discuss the implementation of [CommandLineOptions.scala](#code/src/main/scala/sparkworkshop/util/CommandLineOptions.scala) except to say that it defines some methods that create instances of an `Opt` type, one for each of the options we discussed above.
 The single argument given to some of the methods (e.g., `CommandLineOptions.inputPath("data/kjvdat.txt")`) specifies the default value for that option.

 After parsing the options, we extract some of the values we need.

-Next, if we're running in local mode, we delete the old output, if any.
-Recall that we do this so it's more convenient to run the program repeatedly, but normally you wouldn't want to delete data automatically!
-We will also delete old data from HDFS when running in Hadoop, but this is handled through a different mechanism, as we'll see shortly.
+Next, if we're running in local mode, we delete the old output, if any:

 ```
     if (master.startsWith("local")) {